jnstllng/Markdown-Note-Taking/README.md

 ## Setup Atom as Markdown Note-Taking Tool

-*Atom* allows to be set up as the perfect markdown note-taking or writing tool for any kind text-based projects.
-This allows fast and economical recording of ideas with text, screenshots etc.
+**_Atom_** allows to be set up as the perfect markdown note-taking or (creative) writing tool for any kind text-based projects.
+This allows fast and economical recording of ideas with text, screenshots etc. This repository summarizes a list of packages that I use for my perfect markdown setup.
+The list is frequently updated as usage of Atom with its packages might change.

 ![](Media/Atom_Markdown.png)

-### Packages
+## Packages

 1. **[sync-settings](https://atom.io/packages/sync-settings)**
    - Manually backup Atom settings via Menu > Packages > Synchronize Settings
    - Automatic Check/Restore
    - Includes packages, keymaps and snippets
-   - *Personal Access Token* and *(Secret) Gist ID* needed
+   - _Personal Access Token_ and _(Secret) Gist ID_ needed
-   - *This will be the only package you will need to install if you want to restore your Atom setup on new device*
+   - _This will be the only package you will need to install if you want to restore your Atom setup on new device_
 2. **[language-gfm](https://atom.io/packages/language-gfm)**
 	 - Installed by default, Github Flavored Markdown
 3. **[markdown-writer](https://atom.io/packages/markdown-writer)**